usnews/brightspot-cms/docs/documentation/annotations.md

 **@ToolUi.Note**

-To provide the user with an annotation for a field simply use `@ToolUi.Note`.
+To provide the user with an instruction or note for a field in the CMS, simply use `@ToolUi.Note`.
 Within the UI it will appear above the specified field.

 <img class="smaller" src="http://docs.brightspot.s3.amazonaws.com/annotate.png">